svaksha/diversity-index/University.md

 # INTERNATIONAL SCHOLARSHIPS
 - List of [Scholarships that accept applications from International Students](http://scholarships.berkeley.edu/main_content/schol_details/pdf/int_student_opportunities.pdf) at various American Universities.
+- The [Scholarship Connection Website](http://scholarships.berkeley.edu/) from the University of California, Berkeley, maintains a database of information on scholarships that are funded by sources outside the University.
+While these listings are not restricted to women, so you will need to spend some time searching for scholarships of interest to you.
 - [AAUW](http://www.aauw.org/what-we-do/educational-funding-and-awards/international-fellowships/) :: The AAUW International Fellowships are awarded for full-time study or research in the United States to *women who are not* U.S. citizens or permanent residents.
 Both graduate and postgraduate studies at accredited U.S. institutions are supported.
 - [Google Anita Borg Memorial Scholarship](http://www.google.com/anitaborg/) :: A scholarship for female undergraduate and graduate students who will each receive a financial award for the academic year.